Skin care for your baby

 Bathing your baby

 Wash her face and hands often and thoroughly clean the genital area after each diaper change.
-You don’t need to use soap, but if you do, make sure it is mild and unscented and rinse well to prevent skin irritation.
+You don’t need to use soap, but if you do, make sure it is mild and unscented.
+Rinse well to prevent skin irritation.

 - Bathe your baby in a warm room.
 The water should feel comfortable to the touch.